Men with ADHD Are Asking: “Why Am I So Angry?”

 Many men with attention deficit have uncontrolled emotions that threaten their home life, friendships, and job.

 Over the past several years, more evidence suggests that there is a strong emotional component to ADHD.
-Folks with ADHD often have a difficult time regulating their emotions and when they are faced with overwhelm, they can have “angry outbursts” that hurt their relationships.
+Folks with attention deficit disorder (ADHD or ADD) often have a difficult time regulating their emotions and when they are faced with overwhelm, they can have “angry outbursts” that hurt their relationships.

 Men with ADHD are especially prone to frustration and anger for a number of reasons.
 It is possible that these males feel worthless, guilty, and ashamed.
 A sense of failure may make them angry with themselves.
 The rage and anger that results may be taken out on loved ones.
 It may be like a pressure cooker with tension building up; if the stored-up anger is not slowly released, explosive behavior may result.
 Expressions of anger may stem from not feeling lovable, feeling out of control, or rejected.